wbpascal/Azuria/README.md

 [RestSharp](http://restsharp.org/)

-Diese können auch mit dem Befehl `nuget restore` heruntergeladen werden.
+These can be downloaded with the help of the `nuget restore` command.